Granoo0/Granoo0/README.md

-- 👋 Hi, I’m @Granoo0
+- 👋 Hi, My name is Granit Trolli
-- 👀 I’m interested in learning new programming languages
+- 👀 I’m always looking forward to learning new stuff and improving my knowledge
-- 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on ...
 - 📫 Telegram @TheGranoo

 <!---